-In early December 2016, the Company completed two drill holes for a total of 611 m at the eastern end of the main HELITEM electromagnetic conductor.
+The Company negotiated an option to earn a 100% interest in the road-accessible, 6,420 ha TL Zinc project located 80 km northeast of Vernon, British Columbia.
+In early December 2016, the Company completed two drill holes for a total of 611 m at the eastern end of a large and strong electromagnetic conductor.
 Both holes intersected several zones of graphitic schist that appear to be the cause of the electromagnetic anomaly.